cisagov/parsnip/docs/syntax.md

 #### Extended Field Options
 ##### <a name="providing-input"></a>Providing Input
 Sometimes referenced types require input.
 If the reference type is an "object", inputs are passed using the "inputs" value.
 If the reference type is a "switch", the main input is passed using the "input" value and additional values are passed in using the "additionalInputs" array value.
 The order of the inputs must match the order of the dependencies.
 Values referring to previously defined fields are preceded by "self."
+An input may contain an optional "minus" value which contains a constant value to be subtracted from the input value.
+Note, the "minus" value is not currently supported in the frontend.

 Parsnip Examples:
 ```JSON